CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 ## Task 3: Upload Documents to Azure Storage

+In this task, you will learn how to upload documents to your Azure Storage account, specifically into the blob container.

 Now that you have the required resources, you can upload some documents to your Azure Storage account.

 1. In Visual Studio Code, in the **Explorer** pane, expand the **22-create-a-search-solution** folder and select **UploadDocs.cmd**.